ObjectPascalInterpreter/BookPart_3/README.md

 ## Build

 To build the code, load RhodusVersionThreeGroup.groupproj into your Delphi IDE and run.

-The only dependency if FAST44 for memory leak Debugging but it canbe last out by commenting out the line 35 in RhodusVersionThreeProject.dpr
+The only dependency is FastMM4 for memory leak Debugging but it can be last out by commenting out the line 35 in RhodusVersionThreeProject.dpr.

-## Exmaples
+## Examples

 Example code: